 Saramati is located in Sagaing, also known by its Indian state name of Nagaland.
 This area is landlocked and largely inaccessible to foreigners and Secret Compass will acquire special permits for teammates.
 A place of incredible beauty that was once considered a secret garden, the region has long been geographically and culturally isolated from the rest of the country and the world.
 With its changing landscape of rice paddies and river valleys, dense forests and exposed slopes, Nagaland is a trove for adventurous travellers.
 With villages placed high up on opposing slopes, often riotous sunsets provide chances to look back and to reflect upon the day’s progress, beneath skies happily unspoilt by light pollution.

-Burmese food has an undeserved reputation as a poor, greasy, Chinese imitation.
-On the expedition however you’ll enjoy freshly cooked, home-grown meals sourced and prepared in each village upon your arrival.
+On the expedition you’ll enjoy freshly cooked, home-grown meals sourced and prepared in each village upon your arrival.
 Expect lots of rice and noodles, but also the typical South-east Asian dedication flavour with sweet pumpkin curries topped with salty peanuts, rich meat stews and crunchy green vegetables laced with chilli and garlic.
 In larger towns many meals are served like tapas, with everyone getting a small bowl of rice which they top up from a vast spread communal meat and vegetable dishes.
 Side dishes include fresh river fish, spicy soups and omelettes.
 For pudding, try the country’s famous pickled tea leaves or chunks of palm sugar jaggery.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this epic Burma/ Myanmar expedition – the ‘substance’ rather than the specifics.
-It is worth noting that this outline is subject to change to accommodate any route changes or suggestions our 2017 team mates have upon their return.
 A fuller itinerary is provided in the Expedition Handbook which is available on request or upon application to join the team.

-Touch down in bustling Yangon where you’ll meet your team and prepare for your epic journey up-country the next day.
-An internal flight will take you to Homalin, a sleepy town on the banks of the Chindwin where you’ll stock up any last minute supplies.
-An early start the next morning will reward you with sunrise over the river as you take a local boat six hours upstream.
+Touch down in bustling Yangon where you’ll meet your Expedition Leader for a team briefing over lunch before an internal flight to Mandalay that afternoon.
+The next morning the expedition will really begin, with another internal flight to the sleepy town of Homalin on the banks of the Chindwin where you’ll take a local boat six hours upstream to Thamanthi.
 Pass the time getting to know your teammates and watching daily life on the river.
-You’ll then be met by jeeps for the last leg of the journey and the start point of your trek, the Naga village of Khet Kaw.
+You’ll then be met by jeeps and depending on the road conditions also motorbike taxis for the last leg of the journey and the start point of your trek, the Naga village of Khet Kaw.